secretstartups/handbook/okrs/index.html.md

 1. Add the outcome for the key results, outcome can either be measures in % or numeric.
 1. Click create and the key results will appear under the corresponding objective.

-Watch this short video for how to add objectives and key results:
+Watch this video for how to add objectives and key results and align them with CEO OKRs:

 <figure class="video_container">
-  <iframe src="https://www.youtube.com/embed/WdaFFuzSZ4E" frameborder="0" allowfullscreen="true"> </iframe>
+  <iframe src="https://www.youtube.com/embed/HAQ6cXNAOEM" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>